Sebastian Mai

-Sebastian Mai (born 10 December 1993) is a German professional footballer who plays as a centre-back for MSV Duisburg.
+Sebastian Mai (born 10 December 1993) is a German professional footballer who plays as a centre-back.

 Career

 Mai began his career with Dynamo Dresden, before joining Chemnitzer FC in 2013.
 He made his 3.
 Liga debut for the club in October 2013, as a substitute for Kolja Pusch in a 1–0 defeat to Wacker Burghausen.
 At the end of the 2013–14 season, he signed for FSV Zwickau, along with team-mate Toni Wachsmuth.

 Mai rejoined Dynamo Dresden on a free transfer in the summer of 2020, signing a two-year contract with the club.
 In the summer of 2022, after being released by Dresden, he moved to MSV Duisburg.

 Personal life

-His father Lars (born 1970) was a member of the Supervisory Board of Dynamo Dresden from November 2013 to September 2017.
+His father Lars was a member of the Supervisory Board of Dynamo Dresden from November 2013 to September 2017.
 His younger brother Lukas is also a footballer.